jgoodie/odinproject/README.md

-# odinproject
+# This is the Repo for my Odin Project Files

-repo for odin project files
+Gotta learn frontend dev before fall 2022.... yay!